songchunlin/en/_posts/2014-03-13-model-selection-multimodel-inference.md

 ```

 The first part of the result 'Component models', have listed the degree of freedom for all models (df), the log likelihood (logLik), the AICc values, ∆AICc and model weights.
-Here, the weight of the best model is **0.29**, it means the possibility to-be the "true" model is 29%, which is pretty low.
-It will be nice if the weight reaches to 0.6-0.7.
-It should be to know the data here was shuffled by me, so the result have no meanings.
+Here, the weight of the best model is **0.29**, indicating the possibility of this model to be the "true" model is 29%, which is pretty low.
+It will be nice if the weight reaches to 0.6–0.7.
+It should be stressed that the data in this analyses was randomly shuffled, and the results are meaningless.

 The fourth part of the result is 'Full model-averaged coefficients'.

 The fifth is 'Relative variable importance'.
-The largest one equals 1.
-In this case, area is the most important attributes as it equals 1.
-The next is the habitat types, and the isolation and plants looks no importance in the models.
+The largest importance of parameters equals 1.
+In this case, area is the most important attribute with a relative importance of 1.
+The second important parameter is the habitat type, and the isolation and plants received less to none importance.

 Here, we have a shortcut to get above results and sort them out.